Chris and Thomas: Christopher Anderson

 and attained a BA in music at the Liverpool Institute for Performing Arts in Liverpool, England.

 He has a home in Los Angeles and is working on a book of visual poem stories for various mediums centered around the sun, nourishing food, vital music, and kind people and the evolution of all things that come and go.

 Thomas Hien

 Thomas Hien was born in Munich, Germany and is a singer, songwriter, composer and music producer.

 His educational background includes the Liverpool Institute for Performing Arts (LIPA) where he received a Bachelor of Arts in Performing Arts, with Honors.
-Prior to LIPA he attended Ludwig Maximilian University where he studied Political Science.
+Prior to LIPA he attended LMU Munich where he studied Political Science.

 His publishing and recording deals with various publishers and record labels include Siegel, Red House Music, Seven Scores, Boar Records, Kobalt Music Group and Defend Music.
 In 1998 (to 1999) he joined the UK band The Managers; they released an album and toured the UK.
 In 1995 and 1996 he performed with multi-platinum selling artists Cliff Richard and Jennifer Rush as their guitar player on TV appearances in Germany.